Follow the step by step process or choose what situation that best describes you:

 Elective membership organizations

-Although you are a now a member of the Indiana Bar Association, you might also think about joining another beneficial professional membership organization for lawyers in the state, such as:
+Although you are now a member of the Indiana Bar Association, you might also think about joining another beneficial professional membership organization for lawyers in the state, such as: